wp-plugins/oh-add-script-header-footer/readme.txt

 === OH Add Script to Individual Pages Header Footer  ===
 Contributors: orenhav, rel78
-Tags: javascript,js, re-marketing code, header, footer Requires at least: 3.2
+Tags: javascript,js, re-marketing code, header, footer Requires at least: 3.5
-Tested up to: 3.9
+Tested up to: 4.5
-Stable tag: 1.2.1
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin to add js script or css to header and footer for individual pages & posts
+Simple plugin to add script to header and footer for individual pages & posts

 == Description ==

-Create a simple way to add javascript code and or CSS code to individual page post or custom post type header and footer, for example: add conversion code to thank you pages add google re-marketing code to individual pages and much more...
+Create a simple way to add javascript code to individual page post or custom post type header and footer, for example: add conversion code to thank you pages add google re-marketing code to individual pages and much more... added in version 1.3 the optin to add script  \ style to all pages not only individual pages, this will allow you to add Google remarketing code to the entire site or Google Analytics to use it goto "settings" - "Header Footer Settings"

-You have the option to add one or more JS or CSS to each page, simply copy your css or js to the text box and save it

-if you need help - feel free to contact us
+usage:
+You need to paste the code with the script tag, for example:
+<script type="text/javascript">   you js code </script>

 == Installation ==